Incline Skull Crushers: How To Do, Muscle Worked & Technique

 Incline vs Flat Bench Skull Crushers

-The skull crusher exercise being performed at an incline or on a flat bench, this can equate to certain changes in which muscle group is activated.
+The skull crusher exercise being performed at an incline or on a flat bench, this can equate to certain changes in which muscle group are activated.

 Muscle Worked During Incline Skull Crushers